AnotherJohnH/Sternhalma/README.md

 Also known as Chinese Chequers.

-A Z-code engine for playing interactive fiction games.

 Portability of the application between different platforms is a particular goal, and specifically portability to the third generation Kindle (aka Kindle Keyboard) which appears as an ideal platform for playing interactive fiction.